 Fast and reliable.
 Both experts and customers report the best coverage and the fewest dropped calls with Verizon Wireless.
-PCMag.com readers rank Verizon Wireless best among national cellular service providers, just behind U.S. Cellular, due to its best-in-class coverage and good call quality.
-Verizon Wireless's reliability is also well above average.
+PCMag.com readers rank Verizon best among national cellular service providers, and just behind regional carrier U.S. Cellular, due to its best-in-class coverage and good call quality.
+Verizon's reliability is also well above average.
 In the J.D.
 Power and Associates' survey of more than 27,000 cell phone users, Verizon Wireless ranks at the top for network quality in five out of six geographic regions, losing only to U.S. Cellular in the North Central region.
 The survey also highlights Verizon's consistency of excellent performance, as the carrier has won in the Northeast region for 17 reporting periods straight.

 1. J.D.
 Power & Associates

 For more than 27,000 respondents to this 2013 survey, Verizon Wireless ranks highest in the northeastern United States and four other regions, losing to U.S. Cellular only in the North Central U.S. Verizon has fewer customer reports of dropped calls, transmission failures and late text messages than the regional averages.